 Although she only does water rescue as a sport, she thinks she would have no problem doing real lifesaving.
 "From my childhood I remember an experience when my dad had to pull an elderly lady who was drowning out of the water.
 I was about 10 years old at the time."
-Although she worked as a lifeguard at the pool a few times during the summer, she has never had to save anyone in similar petitor says:
+Although she worked as a lifeguard at the pool a few times during the summer, she has never had to save anyone in similar circumstances yet.
+But she certainly knows how.
+As for her favourite discipline?
+That's easy, the competitor says: